alliemeetsfungi/QIIME2_Help/README.md

   --input-format CasavaOneEightSingleLanePerSampleDirFmt \
   --output-path path/to/where/qiime2/artifact/will/be/saved/file-name.qza
 ```
-Convert qiime artifcat into visualization file
+Convert the Qiime2 artifcat (.qza) into a Qiime2 visualization file (.qzv)
-<br>Qiime2 visualization files (.qzv) created from Qiime2 artifacts can be viewed [HERE](https://view.qiime2.org/?src=e96f979f-4cc6-46fc-800f-abe58740e4ea).<br>
 ```
 qiime demux summarize \
   --i-data path/to/where/qiime2/artifact/was/saved/file-name.qza \
   --o-visualization path/to/where/qiime2/visual/file/will/be/saved/file-name.qzv
 ```
-Go to Qiime2 Viewer on browser and upload the .qzv file and check to see if Forward and Reverse read counts are the same!
-[HERE](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) is a forum with more information on this.
+Go to the Qiime2 Viewer on the browser found [HERE](https://view.qiime2.org/?src=e96f979f-4cc6-46fc-800f-abe58740e4ea) and upload the .qzv file to check and see if Forward and Reverse read counts are the same!
+The forum found [HERE](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) has more information on this.
 <br><ins>Record total reads</ins>

 <br>*Go to the "Interactive Quality Plot" tab*